Medical degree

 A medical degree is a professional degree admitted to those who have passed coursework in the fields of medicine and/or surgery from an accredited medical school.
 Obtaining a degree in medicine allows for the recipient to continue on into specialty training with the end goal of securing a license to practice within their respective jurisdiction.
 Medical graduates may also pursue non-clinical careers including those in basic research and positions within the healthcare industry.

-A worldwide study conducted in 2011 indicated on average: 64 university exams, 130 series exams, and 174 assignments are completed over the course of 5.5 years.
-As a baseline, students need greater than an 85% in prerequisite courses to enroll for the aptitude test in these degree programs.